ClemensHofstadler/operator_gb/README.md

 for more information.

 ### Using the package without installation

 To use operator_gb directly from a git checkout (without installation), run

     sage -python setup.py build_ext --inplace

 from the checkout, and add the `src/` directory to your Python `sys.path`.

+Note: This way of using the package requires the library `pyahocorasick` to be already installed (or at least visible to Sage).

 The package contains compiled (Cython) modules which are automatically built as part of the installation procedure.
 Installation will fail if they cannot be